 Spread betting and CFD trading have changed dramatically since they were set up.
 The original use of CFDs was for funds to hedge exposure against a long-only portfolio, or for a hedge fund to acquire large stakes in companies without having to disclose it.
 But, as with all financial products, technology has made them more accessible to the mass market.

 This is something which the regulators are trying hard to prevent.
 As in actual fact in most cases, CFDs and spread betting are wholly unsuitable for most inexperienced investors.
 Especially with the likes of Instagram forex scams being so rampant.

 Stamp Duty on Spread Bets and Contracts for Difference

-The main similarities are that there is no stamp duty payable on equity trades.
-This is a particularity important point as stamp duty rates on stock trades is currently 0.5%.
+One of the main similarities are that there is no stamp duty payable on equity trades.
+This is a particularly important point as stamp duty rates on stock trades is currently 0.5%.
 So if you buy £100k of stock it is a whopping £500.

 Overnight financing difference for spread betting and CFDs

 Both spread betting and CFD trading are also subject to overnight financing charges.
 This means that if you hold a position overnight (and because the broker is essentially but not actually) lending you money to do this on margin your CFD or spread betting broker will charge you a percentage over/under libor for the privilege.

 Types of client for CFDs and Spread Betting